 There is a continual emphasis on health-related computing which includes mobile devices, health and fitness tracking, analysis of human measurements and data, understanding of back-end IT infrastructure, front-end web-based and mobile applications, data security, and human-centric computing.

 We also offer modules that allow you to gain practical experience.
 On our Kent IT Consultancy option, you learn how to become an IT consultant, providing computing support to local organisations and businesses while earning credits towards your degree.
-You can take this as a three year programme with no year in industry.
-For more information please see Computer Science for Health.

 Year in industry

+Your year in industry takes place between your second and final years.
 Our students go to a wide range of companies including:

 - Morgan Stanley.